Is Driving High a DUI?

 - Since there is no breathalyzer test for marijuana, a blood sample is taken to measure the amount of THC in the bloodstream.
 In some states, refusal of the test can be a violation.

 - First time offenses where no one was harmed are typically considered misdemeanors, but not always.
-It is important to understand the charges by consulting an attorney.
+It is important to understand the charges by consulting a personal injury attorney.

 - Driving under the influence of marijuana is more challenging to prove than driving under the influence of alcohol as it requires additional evidence to establish guilt.
 The blood test results alone are not usually enough to convict in contrast to breathalyzer results when alcohol is involved.
 The arresting officer’s testimony and eyewitness testimony will factor in as well.